State Taxes

 Who is eligible for the Nevada State Parks, Annual Disabled Veteran Permit?
 To be eligible for the Nevada State Parks Disabled Veteran Permit, Veterans must be Nevada residents, received an honorable discharge from the U.S. Armed Forces and have a 10% or more service-connected disability rating from the VA.

-Veterans are required to submit a completed Nevada State Parks, Annual Disabled Veteran Application, required fee and any required documentation (listed on the application).
-Applicants can apply in person at a Nevada State Park, or by mail or fax to the main headquarters in Carson City:
+Veterans are required to submit a completed Nevada State Parks, Annual Disabled Veteran Application, fee and documentation (listed on the application) by mail or fax to:

 Nevada Division of State Parks